Let me start by saying “Wow…!” ☺.

 - Contact management – Centrally store and find contact information

-- Order processing and Tracking – Picking, packing and delivering the products or services to the customer
+- Order processing and Tracking – Picking, packing, and delivering the products or services to the customer

-- Sales Team Evaluation, Analysis and Forecasting – Generate data in order to determine whether your sales force has met its sales objectives and project future sales
+- Sales Team Evaluation, Analysis, and Forecasting – Generate data in order to determine whether your sales force has met its sales objectives and project future sales

-- Customer Knowledge Base Information sharing
+- Customer Knowledge Base Information Sharing

-- Size of customer base – do you engage with end-users (which can create a customer base of millions) or do you do business with few other businesses and channels?
-The former will force you to have a robust system but with minor process deviations (for example – when I was a CIO of and ISP, we had millions of customers in our CRM system, but the process and system implementation was standard).
+- Size of customer base – do you engage with end-users (which can create a customer base of millions) or do you do business with a few other businesses and channels?
+The former will force you to have a robust system but with minor process deviations (for example – when I was a CIO of an ISP, we had millions of customers in our CRM system, but the process and system implementation was standard).
 However, in the latter option, you will probably need to implement a more customizable system since you will probably work a bit differently with some customers

 The following table will help you to narrow down your options even more:

 Wrapping up, the most important advice that I can give you about choosing a CRM sales software is that unless you have a CRM expert (either in the sales or IT teams) with experience in implementing a CRM system: Don’t do it on your own – Hire a consultant, an un-biased expert, not a sales person… that will help you in documenting your processes and system requirements, in choosing the right system based on these requirements and in finding the right implementation partner.